renatosilveira99/renatosilveira99/README.md

 ## Welcome to my github profile 👋

 - I am a student of Computer Engineering, computer technician at IFSULDEMINAS and student of Bootcamp GoStack from @rocketseat.
 - I currently live in Poços de Caldas - MG and intend to move to São Paulo - SP when I graduate.
-Although my course is in the morning and in the afternoon I am looking for a position in the employment market as a software developer.

 ### Always seeking knowledge :smile: